Transferability of Graph Neural Networks using Graphon and Sampling Theories: Main Results

 \subsection{Ramifications of the results}

-Having now presented our main results, we now highlight their most important ramifications.
+Having presented our main results, we now highlight their most important ramifications.

-\begin{enumerate} \item The two major contributions of this work are the GNN results presented in Theorems~\ref{thm:GNNdet} and \ref{thm:GNNran}.
-What they provide is the production of a shallow GNN structure that uses a small number of generated samples from the graphon signal and gives a reliable prediction on any large graph within the graphon family.
-As the GNNs are constructed with predetermined network parameters, our approach does not involve any learning process.
+\begin{enumerate} \item The two major contributions of this work are presented in Theorems~\ref{thm:GNNdet} and \ref{thm:GNNran}.
+They provide a shallow GNN structure that uses a few generated graphon signal samples to reliably generalize on large graphs in the graphon family.
+As demonstrated in Theorem~\ref{thm:GNNdet}, it predicts accurately within an error of about $0.1$ for at least $1780$ vertices on graphs with at least $2150$ vertices, using a low-cost network with only $26$ linear weights.
+Moreover, the GNN is built with predetermined network parameters, requiring no learning process.

-\item Our approach yields a dimensionless result for the network structure, which is the consequence of our taking in of one-dimensional input features.
-This lack of dimensional-dependence, as explained in Remark~\ref{rem:inputfeat}, is made possible by the graphon presence.
-The existence of a macroscopic graphon structure is crucial since it enables us to leverage the transition from a multi-dimensional generalization process to a one-dimensional one, hence circumventing the curse of dimensionality.
-As a simple demonstration of this efficacy, note that the generalization depicted in Theorem~\ref{thm:GNNdet} provides accurate predictions within, after some appropriate scaling by universal and intrinsic constants, an error of approximately $0.1$, for at least $19700$ vertices in a graph containing at least $21500$ vertices, while using a low-cost network with only $26$ linear weights, therefore resulting in a cost ratio of approximately $0.0006$.
+\item Our graphon approach achieves a dimensionless network structure, by utilizing one-dimensional input features, as explained in Remark~\ref{rem:inputfeat}, thus allowing us to circumvent the curse of dimensionality.

-\item Additionally, our approach offers a seamless transferability of the network architecture across graphs of different sizes.
-This transferability, which is of paramount importance, involves a straightforward substititon of the relevant adjacency matrix into the kernel \eqref{graphker} while ensuring comparable signal generalization estimates.
-The subsequent corollary, which we give without proof, serves as a validation of this notable outcome.
+\item Our graphon approach allows seamless transferability of the network architecture across graphs of different sizes.
+This involves a straightforward substitution of the relevant adjacency matrix into the kernel \eqref{graphker} while maintaining comparable signal generalization estimates.
+The following corollary, given without proof, validates this notable outcome.